tinybirdco/real-time-inventory-management-system/README.md

 ## Data

-The data used in this demo is stored in the `data` directory.
+The data used in this demo is stored in the `data-generator` directory.

+The data is generated using a Javascript script that uses the Faker library to generate fake data for this demo.
+The script is run using the `npm run seed` command.

 ### License